 A course designed to teach the fundamentals of the language and culture of modern Japanese.
 Emphasis is placed on development of listening, speaking, reading, and writing skills using hiragana and katakana.
-Rec Prep: ENG 22 or ENG 24 with a grade of C or better or equivalent.

 JPNS 102 Elementary Japanese II (4)

 Continuation of JPNS 101.
 Continued emphasis is placed on listening and speaking skills, while an increased concentration is placed on reading and writing skills with introduction of kanji.